-10/10 10/10 Pop a Question The Small Group Leader will prepare questions on small pieces of paper and put one question inside a balloon.
+10/10 Pop a Question

+The Small Group Leader will prepare questions on small pieces of paper and put one question inside a balloon.

 Give each new member a balloon to blow up and tie, but don't let them know what question is inside of it.

 Once everyone is finished blowing their balloons up, do a quick round of balloon volleyball to mix-up the questions.

 Then, go around the room and one at a time, have them pop their balloon and answer the question inside aloud to the group.

-Suggested questions: Who is your hero?
-If you could live anywhere, where would it be?
-What is your favorite family vacation?
-What would you change about yourself if you could?
-What motivates you to work hard?
-What is your proudest accomplishment?
-What is your favorite book to read?
-What makes you laugh the most?
+Suggested questions:

+- Who is your hero?

+- If you could live anywhere, where would it be?

+- What is your favorite family vacation?

+- What would you change about yourself if you could?

+- What motivates you to work hard?

+- What is your proudest accomplishment?

+- What is your favorite book to read?

+- What makes you laugh the most?

-What was the last movie you went to?
-What did you think?
-What did you want to be when you were a kid?
-If you could choose to do anything for a day, what would it be?
-What is your favorite game or sport to watch and play?
-Would you rather ride a bike, ride a horse or drive a car?
-What would you sing at Karaoke night?
-What two radio stations do you listen to in the car the most?
-Which would you rather do: wash dishes, mow the lawn, clean the bathroom or vacuum the house?
-If you could only eat one meal for the rest of your life, what would it be?
-Who is your favorite author?
-Have you ever had a nickname?
-What is it?
-Do you like or dislike surprises?
-Why or why not?
-Would you rather win the lottery or work at the perfect job?
-And why?
-Who would you want to be stranded with on a deserted island?
-If you could go back in time, what year would you travel to?
+- What was the last movie you went to?
+What did you think? - What did you want to be when you were a kid? - If you could choose to do anything for a day, what would it be? - What is your favorite game or sport to watch and play? - Would you rather ride a bike, ride a horse or drive a car? - What would you sing at Karaoke night? - What two radio stations do you listen to in the car the most? - Which would you rather do: wash dishes, mow the lawn, clean the bathroom or vacuum the house? - If you could only eat one meal for the rest of your life, what would it be? - Who is your favorite author? - Have you ever had a nickname?
+What is it? - Do you like or dislike surprises?
+Why or why not? - Would you rather vacation in Hawaii or Alaska and why? - Would you rather win the lottery or work at the perfect job?
+And why? - Who would you want to be stranded with on a deserted island? - If money were no object, what would you do all day? - If you could go back in time, what year would you travel to?

 Facilitator Note: If any new members have sensory processing difficulties, you may consider having foam earplugs so she can still participate without the sound becoming overwhelming.
 You could also alter this activity by putting the questions in a bowl and having the new members select a question.

-5/15 Ask the following discussion questions: Did you feel vulnerable answering your question?
-What did you learn about your new sisters that you want to connect with them on after?
+Ask the following discussion questions:

+- Did you feel vulnerable answering your question? - What did you learn about your new sisters that you want to connect with them on after?